rugbyprof/5443-Big-Data/Assignment-5.md

     - Display how many lines processed in total.
     - Display how many characters removed.
     - Display the list of unique characters removed (I think it's one).
+- Thier are a couple of snippets at the _bottom_.
+One in Php and one in Python.
+Neither is a solution, just some code to give you an idea of where to start.
+-
 Below are some helpful resources:

 ### Installing Redis